orenavram/IgomeProfiling/README.md

 python3 IgOmeProfiling_pipeline.py mock_data/exp12_10M_rows.fastq.gz mock_data/barcode2samplename.txt mock_data/samplename2biologicalcondition.txt output/analysis output/logs
 ```

-The entire pipeline might run a few minutes?
-(TBD).
+The entire pipeline might run a few hours on mock data on 96 cores.
-The output of the pipeline is (TBD)
+The output of the pipeline are heatmaps of most important motifs per biological condition va all samples.

 ## Docker
 The code can be containerized using Docker:

+Set configuration in ```global_params.py```.
+To run local set:
+* run_using_celery to True if using multiple machines
+* run_local_in_parallel_mode to True

 ```bash
 # From project directory
 ./build_docker.sh